 - Flaming: This is done for certain metallic or glass tools generally that are used in surgeries and culturing procedures.
 The object to be sterilised is directly exposed to flame, which destroys all microbial contaminants.

-- Incineration: It is a peculiar technique that is used organic medical debris like the placenta, body organs, pathogenic material etc. It is also used to reduce biohazardous substances into ash which decreases the volume of waste.
+- Incineration: It is a peculiar technique that is used for organic medical debris like the placenta, body organs, pathogenic material etc. It is also used to reduce biohazardous substances into ash which decreases the volume of waste.

 Here, the materials are subjected to direct flame at very high temperatures.
 It is based on the process of dry oxidation, which converts the organic debris into inorganic non-burnable material.